Constance Savery: Writing career

 During vacations while attending Oxford, Savery wrote long melodramatic stories, which she labelled as trash, about suffering children undergoing psychological abuse from unfeeling guardians who were reclaimed in the last chapters by virtuous women.
 During the 1930s she wrote numerous short stories for Christian magazines, for broadcast on the BBC Children's Hour, and for lavishly illustrated children's annuals.
 A novel, Forbidden Doors, (1929) was published in England and, somewhat revised as Tenthragon (1930), in the United States.
 Both received respectful reviews.
 Tenthragon was succeeded by the first of many Christian books for children, Nicolas Chooses White May (1930), and two additional stories with children as protagonists, Pippin's House (1931) and Green Emeralds for the King (1938).
 She also wrote seven services of song, short narratives with interspersed hymns furnished by the publisher.

 The onset of World War II brought paper shortages.
 Magazines shrank, the Christmas annuals disappeared, and publishers returned manuscripts because they did not have the paper to publish them.
 Americans had more paper, and Savery wrote nine successive children's books for Longmans, Green, & Co. in the United States.
 One of these, Enemy Brothers, has already been mentioned, and another, The Good Ship Red Lily, received praise and the Junior Scholastic Magazine Gold Seal Award in 1944.
 Junior Literary Guild Selections included Magic in My Shoes and The Reb and the Redcoats.

 When the war was over, and paper was available again, Savery wrote to the Lutterworth Press offering them a story about a young girl forced to attend a strange school, King Arthur's, to board with a large family that lived in St. Matthew's Vicarage, and to commute to the school by train.
 Savery herself attended King Edward's School, came from a sizable family that lived in St. Mark's Vicarage, and also commuted by rail.
-The story, Redhead at School, had a Christian setting, but the Lutterworth editor asked for a more evangelical message, offering a fifty percent increase in the stipend and an earlier publication date.
+The story, Redhead at School, had a Christian setting, but the Lutterworth editor asked for a more evangelical message, offering a fifty per cent increase in the stipend and an earlier publication date.
 Savery declined, and the book was published in 1951 as she wrote it.
 Subsequently, the Lutterworth Press accepted and published twenty-five additional Savery titles.
 These stories were advertised as reward books, gifts for worthy Sunday School students.
 Savery's were praised in the secular press for their characterizations and dialogue.
 Frequently reprinted, some were translated into German, French, Swedish, or Norwegian.